Tchibo/sap-developer-roadmap/abap-developer-roadmap/RAP/Application Scenarios.md

 #Medium

+> [!todo] Provider contract
+> For the root view transactional or analytical or provider contract may be set, for read-only I would not hint at RAP because 'barely' could be misunderstood as 'valid nonetheless'.

 The RAP framework can be used for different scenarios and constellations:

 - **Read-only application**: This is barely a RAP case, as it only requires CDS objects and a service definition and service binding.